jianhuig/fairmetrics/paper.md

 fairmetrics & 0.05   & 0  \\
 \hline
 \end{tabular}
-\caption{Memory usage and dependencies of {fairmetrics} vs similar packages (MB)}
+\caption{Memory usage (in MB) and dependencies of {fairmetrics} vs similar packages.}
 \label{tab:memory_dep_usage}
 \end{table}

-For python users, the {fairlearn} library [@fairlearn_paper] provides a broader set of fairness metrics and algorithms.
+For python users, the {fairlearn} library [@fairlearn_paper] provides additional fairness metrics and algorithms.
 The {fairmetrics} package is designed for seemless integration with R workflows, making it a more convenient choice for R-based ML applications.

 # Licensing and Availability